Pierreg972/Asyncronous-server-technologies/README.md

 ### Introduction

-This repository wil contain all the homeworks until the end of the semester.
+* This repository wil contain all the homeworks until the end of the semester.
-Every homework will be into directories named tp1, tp2, etc...
+* Every homework will be placed into directories named tp1, tp2, etc...
-You'll find another read me in every homework for the usage instructions
+* You'll find another read me in every homework for the usage instructions

 ### Installation instructions